 Embeddable Status Badge

-Show a live up / issues / down badge on your README, blog, status page, or anywhere else you can drop an image.
+Show a live badge — sometimes called a status image, an uptime badge, or simply an embed badge — on your README, blog, status page, or anywhere else you can drop an image.
 The badge updates every 60 seconds from our monitoring infrastructure and links back to the full status page.

 How to embed